 - Fluid input and output.
-The NICU team carefully tracks how much fluid your baby takes in through feedings and intravenous fluids and how much fluid your baby loses through wet or soiled diapers, blood draws and other tests.
+The NICU team carefully tracks how much fluid your baby takes in through feedings and intravenous fluids and how much fluid your baby loses through wet or soiled diapers.

 Blood tests.
 Blood samples are collected through a heel stick or a needle inserted into a vein to monitor a number of critical substances, including calcium, glucose and bilirubin levels in your baby's blood.
 A blood sample may also be analyzed to measure the red blood cell count and check for anemia or assess for an infection.

 - Echocardiogram.
 This test is an ultrasound of the heart to check for problems with your baby's heart function.
 Much like a fetal ultrasound, an electrocardiogram uses sound waves to produce moving images on a display monitor.

 - Ultrasound scan.
 Ultrasound scans may be done to check the brain for bleeding or fluid buildup or to examine the abdominal organs for problems in the gastrointestinal tract, liver or kidneys.